 Hammock Gear’s Bottom Entry Bug Net is a great bug solution for hammockers who already have a hammock without a net or zippers for one, for those who prefer zipperless gear, or for folks who only need a bug net for a small part of the year and don’t have a need for a winter barrier (a wind-blocking cover which helps keep heat in).
 If you are a four-season hammocker, a hammock with a zip-off net and interchangeable winter barrier may be a more versatile solution for your needs.

 Disclosure: Hammock Gear provided SectionHiker with a bug net for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.